WildMon-ai/WildMon-EnvVar/README.md

 ### 3. Run the pipeline

-An example CSV with the locations you want to acquire information is provided at `input/locations.csv`.
+An example CSV with the locations you want to acquire information for is provided at `input/locations.csv`.

 ```csv
 site_id,latitude,longitude